 IAB was founded in 1996 and has now become a leading association in the interactive advertising field.
 Over 650 media and technology enterprises are members of this association.
 IAB majorly creates standards and guidelines for the advertising industry.
 Other than this, the association also focuses on conducting research in the field of interactive advertising and educating the people working in the advertising industry.

 It should be noted that IAB ‘recommends’ publishers, advertisers, and other parties in the advertising industry to follow the standards and practices that they create, however, it is not a mandatory requirement.
-But since the leading companies in the advertising industry are members of IAB, publishers will certainly benefit if they are working in conjunction with the IAB recommended practices and guidelines.
+But since the leading companies in the advertising industry are members of the IAB, publishers will certainly benefit if they are working in conjunction with the IAB recommended practices and guidelines.

-IAB tech lab is an international association that is responsible for developing technical standards for the advertising industry.
+IAB Tech Lab is an international association that is responsible for developing technical standards for the advertising industry.
 This is to ensure that the multiple parties that are part of the supply chain are able to work together in harmony.
 Additionally, if the majority of participants in the advertising industry adhere to standards developed by IAB tech lab, the industry can witness consistent growth.

 Also read: Decrypting Ad Tech with Amit Shetty, Sr. Director of Product, IAB Tech Lab